cirrax/puppet-libvirt/README.md

 configuration.
 This module has very minimal external dependencies and tries to not make any assumptions about how you want to setup your virtual machines.
+Certain profiles can be defined and used for a set of VM's

 The module contains helper scripts to manage VMs on a 2 node cluster with disk replication over DRBD.
 But this is completely optional.